Deccan sultanates: Berar Sultanate

-The Berar Sultanate was founded by Fathullah Imad-ul-Mulk, who was born a Kannadiga Hindu, but was captured as a boy by Bahmani forces, which were on an expedition against the Vijayanagara empire, and reared as a Muslim.
+The Berar Sultanate was founded by Fathullah Imad-ul-Mulk, who was born a Kannadiga Hindu, but was captured as a boy by the Bahmani forces, which were on an expedition against the Vijayanagara empire, and reared as a Muslim.
 In 1490, during the disintegration of the Bahmani Sultanate, Imad-ul-Mulk, then governor of Berar, declared independence and founded the Imad Shahi dynasty of the Berar Sultanate.
-He established the capital at Achalpur (Ellichpur), and Gavilgad and Narnala were also fortified by him.
+He established the capital at Achalpur (Ellichpur), and the Gavilgad and Narnala were also fortified by him.

 Upon his death in 1504, Imad-ul-Mulk was succeeded by his eldest son, Ala-ud-din.
 In 1528, Ala-ud-din resisted the aggression of Ahmadnagar with help from Bahadur Shah, Sultan of Gujarat.
 The next ruler of Berar, Darya, first tried to ally with Bijapur, to prevent the aggression of Ahmadnagar, but was unsuccessful.
 Later, he helped Ahmednagar on three occasions against Bijapur.
 After his death in 1562, his infant son Burhan succeeded him; but early in Burhan's reign Tufal Khan, one of his ministers, usurped the throne.
-In 1474, Murtaza I, Sultan of Ahmadnagar, annexed Berar to his sultanate.
+In 1574, Murtaza I, Sultan of Ahmadnagar, annexed Berar to his sultanate.
 Burhan, Tufal Khan, and Tufal's son Shamshir-ul-Mulk, were taken to Ahmadnagar and confined to a fortress where all of them subsequently died.